BioZone researchers come together from across the University.

 She uses a preterm lamb study to help clinicians understand the long-term risks and benefits of giving steroids to preterm human infants.

-Dr Jennifer Rodger
+Associate Professor Jennifer Rodger

 The brain works by passing electrical impulses between nerve cells.
 Human brains are very different (individual variability) and therefore it is difficult to know how to approach fixing them when they are damaged.